Skip to content

 WebAppProfile serves as an instruction to Rapise on how to record XPath locators for elements in a given application.

-WebAppProfile addresses one of the challenges in web UI test automation: generation of resilient XPath locators during test recording.
+WebAppProfile addresses one of the challenges in web UI test automation: the generation of resilient XPath locators during test recording.

 Adding WebAppProfile to a Test